 It costs $2.65 one-way.
 Here’s the schedule and route (though, I find using ‘directions’ option on Google Maps to be more useful – it gives details of the next bus and an estimate of your door-to-door time).

 10. Get a ride share from the airport

-Can’t be arsed to take the bus but equally don’t want to throw down on a spendy cab fare?
+Can’t be bothered to take the bus but equally don’t want to throw down on an expensive cab fare?
 Take Uber or Lyft.
 Both will allow you to ride share (share the car with other passengers) to reduce the fare.
 If you’re from outside the USA, download Lyft.
 As a rare user, I’m often enticed with 10% off 10 rides or similar offers.
 As a guide, with Uber it’s about $18-$19 a ride without a ride share or codes.
 In comparison, taxis are a flat rate of $35.
 Both prices are without tips.

 11. Use the free local trolley to get around South Beach

 There is a free trolley that runs through north, mid and south beach in Miami.
 Yes, it’s free.
 Yes, it runs every few minutes (because some of the routes overlap).
 Yes, it’s every bit as wonderful as it sounds.
 Here’s the map.

 12. Use the City Sightseeing Bus to explore outside South Beach